• Skip to primary navigation

 apple preserved in lemon juice

-There are many mechanisms of preserving food, all slow or stop the activity of the micro-organisms which make the fruit decay.
+There are many mechanisms for preserving food.
+All slow or stop the activity of micro-organisms which make the food decay.

 As well as refrigeration, you can freeze, can or pickle foods to preserve them.

-You can see from the photo’s that in our investigation the apple segment in the salt is the best preserved.
-This is because salt draws the moisture out of the food so the micro-organisms do not thrive and cannot reproduce as fast as they can in the other conditions.
+You can see from the photos that in our investigation, the apple segment in the salt is the best preserved.
+This is because salt draws the moisture out of the food, so the micro-organisms do not thrive and cannot reproduce as fast as they can in other conditions.

-The vinegar did prevent mould growing, this is because vinegar has anti-microbial properties.
-This means the vinegar inhibits or kills the microorganisms.
+The vinegar did prevent mould growth.
+This is because vinegar has anti-microbial properties.
+It inhibits or kills the microorganisms that lead to mould on the surface.

 You can see that the lemon juice shows evidence of mould.
 This could be because the micro-organisms have flourished in the sugary environment.